tcrs-ws/tcrs-ws.github.io/cfp.md

 permalink: /cfp/
 ---

+# {{ page.title }}

+**We invite contributions focused on time-centric reactive software and supporting technologies.**
 ## Topics
-**We invite contributions focused on time-centric reactive software and supporting technologies.** Contributions may overlap with any of the following areas:
+Contributions may overlap with any of the following areas:

 - Automotive systems
 - Compiler construction